 A: Please reference this easy chart for the best Desert Harvest Vulvovaginal Solution that is right for you.

 A: No. It is no more a drug than carrots or potatoes or peaches.
-Aloe vera is a natural food.
-Learn about the natural benefits of aloe vera.
+Aloe Vera is natural food.
+Learn about the natural benefits of Aloe Vera.

 A: They would, but to get registered as a drug would take several years and costs would be between $100 to $150 million.
-When registration is granted, the research company that spent all the money would not have any proprietary interest since aloe vera is protected from patent.
+When registration is granted, the research company that spent all the money would not have any proprietary interest since Aloe Vera is protected from the patent.

-A: If you take a 10,000 gallon vat and put one gallon of aloe vera juice in it and then add 9,999 gallons of water, you can advertise that it contains 100 percent pure stabilized aloe vera.
-That has been the position of FDA to date.
-One FDA representative said, “It’s not our responsibility to say how much water is in a tomato, an orange, or in aloe vera.”
-This position, of course, allows the unscrupulous to dilute the aloe as much as they want.
-There is no labeling requirement to list how much water and how much aloe is in a beverage.
+A: If you take a 10,000-gallon vat and put one gallon of aloe vera juice in it and then add 9,999 gallons of water, you can advertise that it contains 100 percent pure stabilized Aloe Vera.
+That has been the position of the FDA to date.
+One FDA representative said, “It’s not our responsibility to say how much water is in a tomato, an orange, or in Aloe Vera.”
+This position, of course, allows the unscrupulous to dilute the Aloe as much as they want.
+There is no labeling requirement to list how much water and how much Aloe is in a beverage.